Naujan-et-Postiac: History

 Like the rest of the Entre-deux-Mers region, the settlement of this territory is ancient and intensified after the end of the first millennium, and especially after the Hundred Years' War, which brought a measure of security to rural settlements.
-At the same time as the nearby fortified towns became firmly established, numerous, evenly distributed but sparsely populated villages proliferated, giving the map of this area a unique appearance in the region.
-The subsequent stabilization of the population favored the preservation of traditional architecture, within an equally attractive geography.
+At the same time as the nearby fortified towns became firmly established, numerous sparsely populated villages proliferated, giving the map of this area a unique appearance in the region.
+The subsequent stabilization of the population favored the preservation of traditional architecture.

-During the Revolution, the parish of Saint-Pierre de Naujan formed the commune of Naujan, and its annex, Notre-Dame de Postiac, formed the commune of Postiac.
+During the French Revolution, the parish of Saint-Pierre de Naujan formed the commune of Naujan, and its annex, Notre-Dame de Postiac, formed the commune of Postiac.
 In the year 10, the commune of Postiac was annexed to that of Naujan, which became Naujan-et-Postiac.

+On the administrative level, the grouping of the parishes of Naujean (dedicated to Saint John) and Postiac, within the county of Blaignac in the 18th century, was perpetuated by the Revolution (Year X) in the creation of a single commune.
+The enfeoffment and absorption of the second, smaller in area and population, were made definitive by the transfer of its church and associated elements (as part of the sale of national property), which subsequently became the private chapel and burial place of the holding family.

 Viticulture, as in the entire region, is very ancient.
-The French Revolution, as in the rest of the country, by restoring freedom of cultivation, by dividing up the property of the Church and exiled nobles, by grouping land ownership with that of the right to exploit and thus creating millions of owners, also profoundly changed the wine-growing landscape here.
+The French Revolution, as in the rest of the country, profoundly changed the wine-growing landscape here.
+By dividing up the property of the Church and exiled nobles, and restoring freedom of cultivation, millions of vineyard owners were created.

 Development was rapid under the Second Empire, a flourishing period before mildew or other phylloxera, when many estates added, in the chatelain style of the time, beautiful elements to the already existing rural heritage.
-On the administrative level, the grouping of the parishes of Naujean (dedicated to Saint John) and Postiac, within the county of Blaignac in the 18th century, was perpetuated by the Revolution (Year X) in the creation of a single commune.
-The enfeoffment and absorption of the second, smaller in area and population, were made definitive by the transfer of its church and associated elements (as part of the sale of national property), which subsequently became the private chapel and burial place of the holding family.

-The administrative organization of the Republic, through its attachment to the canton of Branne (canton of Coteaux de Dordogne following the 2015 reorganization) and the district of Libourne, confirmed the northward orientation of trade and the fairly clear separation from the municipalities to the south, attached to the canton of Targon (canton of Entre-deux-Mers since 2015), and the district of Langon.
+The administrative organization of the Republic, through its attachment to the canton of Branne (canton of Coteaux de Dordogne following the 2015 reorganization) and the district of Libourne, confirmed the northward orientation of trade and the fairly clear separation from the communes to the south, attached to the canton of Targon (canton of Entre-deux-Mers since 2015), and the arrondissement of Langon.

-The growth of the Bordeaux metropolis, already very important for commerce, health, education, and the professional activity of many residents, only accentuates its heavy presence to the west, and imposes itself by its inevitable luminosity in the night sky of the entire region.
+The growth of the Bordeaux metropolis, already very important for commerce, health, education, and the professional activity of many residents, only accentuates its heavy presence to the west, and imposes itself by its light pollution of the entire region.
 Some accents of dormitory housing, limited by the importance of viticulture in local activity, are visible especially by the direction of the twice-daily traffic on the departmental roads connecting the commune to Bordeaux or Libourne.
 Because of these relative proximities, the exodus of the 1960s has been interrupted, and almost reversed.
 The tourist activity, with several gîtes or guest houses, is developing reasonably.